top of page

 Once you receive a rejection response from PMI, you must address the areas highlighted by PMI and resubmit the application.
 However, once the application is rejected, PMI will audit your PMP application experience when you resubmit, and therefore, you must be ready with the information and documentation required to follow the PMI audit process.

-How can you avoid a PMP application rejection?
+How can you avoid a PMP Application Rejection?

-One of the best ways to avoid a rejected PMP application is to have another pair of eyes look through your application.
-Obviously, using someone seasoned and experienced in this process will increase your chances of approval.
-We recommend using a professional PMP application rewrite service to rewrite your application to meet PMI standards and reduce rejection-related stress.
+One of the best ways to avoid a rejected PMP application is to have another pair of eyes review your project experience, which could be people in your professional network who are already PMPs.
+Obviously, using someone seasoned and experienced in this process will increase your chances of getting your PMP application approved.

 Do you guarantee PMP application approval?